Appearance

 How to Set the Equivalent of "src" Attribute of an <img> Tag in CSS

 Commonly when we need to specify the URL of an image, we use the src attribute.
-But, if you need to specify the URL differently, you can use the content property with the needed URL as a value.
+However, CSS does not provide a direct equivalent for the src attribute on regular elements.
+The content property only applies to ::before and ::after pseudo-elements, not to <img> tags directly.
+If you need to specify an image URL via CSS, you can use the background-image property or apply content to a pseudo-element.

 So, in this snippet, we’re going to demonstrate the possible solutions of setting the equivalent of a src attribute of an <img> tag in CSS.